lgrammer/annexcss/README.md

 ```

-It then wraps all elements (*) with some required core properties for individual classes to function properly.
+It then wraps all elements (*) with required core properties for individual classes to function properly.
 All classes use this wrapper when applied.
+This is a core feature unique to AnnexCSS.

 ```CSS
 * {